dhowai/portfolio-5-electric-axles/README.md

 -   Python Code

-    -   No errors were returned when testing python code with [PEP8](http://pep8online.com/) except for some instances where imports were asking for docstrings in github.
+    -   No errors were returned when testing python code with [PEP8](http://pep8online.com/)
+    -   Except for some instances where imports were asking for docstrings in github and class 'x' has no 'DoesNotExist' member which is a warning from pylint.
+Django adds the `objects` and 'DoesNotExist' properties to all model classes, so the IDE isn't aware of this.

 ## Manual Testing